QA Madness Blog What Are NDA, MSA, SOW, and SLA in QA Outsourcing? 2026 Guide

 The same fears come up when you plan to execute your software business project.
 Often, start-ups use outside services for web development, design, and quality assurance.
 However, you may worry about the copyright security when it comes to sharing your idea with so many people.
 We decided to briefly explain the legal ways to protect your software from leakages when you hire an independent QA team.
 With this information in mind, you`ll keep the cooperation safe and result-oriented.

-Sign a Non-Disclosure Agreement (NDA)
+How to Sign a Non-Disclosure Agreement (NDA)?

 NDA is one of the most commonly used documents in the sphere of business and tech in particular.
 The companies strive to keep a great deal of confidentiality regarding their ongoing developments, and that’s not surprising at all.
 And it makes sense to look at this kind of agreement in more detail.